Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Uncertainty in lunar ISRU

 Finally, the required comparable mass including the additional hydrogen and methane for one year's operation are summarized in Fig.~\ref{fig:mc_mass}.
 For both water ice content distributions, the CR plant mass variance is significantly smaller than the others.
-In terms of the expected system mass, the lightest architecture is the CR while the heaviest is the Series Hybrid architecture. \rev{For the best-case water ice content (Fig.~\ref{fig:mc_mass_30}), the heavier ends of the required landed mass distributions of the WE and the Series Hybrid architectures show similar values.
-This indicates the required landed mass of these architectures in the worst case could be almost the same.}
+In terms of the expected system mass, the lightest architecture is the CR while the heaviest is the \revaa{SH} architecture.